School of Languages and Cultures

 Articles and Chapters

 - “Now on My Way to Meet Who?
-South Korean Television, North Korean Refugees and the Dilemmas of Representation” (co-authored with Christopher K. Green), Asia-Pacific Journal Vol. 11, Issue 41, No. 2, October 14, 2013.
+South Korean Television, North Korean Refugees and the Dilemmas of Representation” (with Christopher K. Green), Asia-Pacific Journal Vol. 11, Issue 41, No. 2, October 14, 2013.

 - "Multiple Exposures: Korean Bodies and the Transnational Imagination” (with Rachael M. Joo), The Asia-Pacific Journal, Vol.10, Issue 33, No. 1, August 13, 2012.